Five Best Sunday Night Football Regular Season Finales in NFL History

-Five best Sunday Night Football regular season finales in NFL history originally appeared on NBC Sports Chicago
+Five best Sunday Night Football regular season finales in NFL history originally appeared on NBC Sports Boston

 It all comes down to Game 271.